-Environmental Services is designing a project in NW Thurman Street to reconstruct more than 3,000 feet of public sewer pipes.
+Environmental Services is designing a project in Willamette Heights to reconstruct about 4,800 feet of public sewer pipes.
 The project will also construct, repair, or replace 34 manholes, 17 storm drain inlets, and 96 service laterals that connect private properties to the public sewer.
-These improvements will relieve basement sewer backups at 31 properties and increase the capacity of the 100-year-old infrastructure to accommodate future growth in the area and relieve basement sewer backups at 31 properties.
+These improvements will relieve basement sewer backups at 31 properties and increase the capacity of the 100-year-old sewer system to handle combined sewage and stormwater.